 In all cases, whether posed or candid, artistic or journalistic, photos should adhere to non-sexualizing standards of naturist realism and respect.
 Photos that are sexually explicit or taken surreptitiously will not be accepted.
 Someone who reads N regularly will best be able to gauge the style and content of photos that are likely to be acceptable for publication.

-Photographers should secure written permission, from any subjects who appear in their photos.
-It may not be a legal requirement in all cases, but it is proper in any case.
+Photographers should consider securing written permission, from any subjects who appear in their photos.
+It may not be a legal requirement in all cases, but it is proper in cases where the subject has a reasonable expectation of privacy.
 The subjects should understand that they are being photographed for possible publication in a national magazine.
-Children never should be photographed without the permission of both the child and the parent(s), and the parent(s) should be present at all times, preferably appearing with the child in photos.
+Children should never be photographed without the permission of both the child and the parent(s), and the parent(s) should be present at all times, preferably appearing with the child in photos.
 Please refer to the “technical tips” section for information about preferred formats for photography.

 Style Guides/Source Documentation

 The editors of N are more concerned with accuracy of reporting, relevance of the topic, and readability of a piece than with an author’s adherence to strict style guidelines.
 Authors may use whichever established style manual they choose, if appropriate, as long as usage is maintained consistently throughout the article.
-(N uses The Associated Press Stylebook.)
-Most articles will not need endnotes; however, any reference material that was used to provide information for your article should be documented, and direct quotes should be attributed to their original source.
-If notes are included, please format them as endnotes rather than footnotes.
+(N uses The Chicago Manual Style most often.)
+Most articles will not need endnotes; however, any reference material used to provide information for your article should be documented, and direct quotes should be attributed to their original source.
+If notes are included, please format them as a minimal number of endnotes rather than footnotes.
 Follow the style manual of your choice, but be consistent.
 That said, in the editing process, N may need to adjust punctuation or references for magazine style consistency.

 Author Bio

-Supply a short biographical statement along with your article, including full name, address, daytime phone number, e-mail, naturist group/club affiliations, Naturist Society membership number (if applicable), and a brief statement of your qualifications.
-A photo of yourself is helpful.
+For N office reference, supply a short biographical statement along with your article, including full name, address, daytime phone number, e-mail, naturist group/club affiliations, TNSF membership number (if applicable), and a brief statement of your qualifications.
 In virtually all cases the author’s name will appear as a byline with the article.
-N rarely permits pseudonyms to be used except in extreme cases.
-Please discuss this with the N staff before submitting an article if this is an issue for you.
+N rarely permits pseudonyms to be used.
+Please discuss this with the N staff before submitting an article if this is an issue for you, as there are other options for authors concerned about name recognition.

 Return of Materials

-Unpublished photos are usually returned unless there is a strong possibility that they may be used in future publications of The Naturist Society.
-We prefer to retain a file copy of photos or illustrations that are published.
+Most photos submitted will be digital, and should be provided in high resolution.
+Unpublished print photos are usually returned unless there is a strong possibility that they may be used in future publications of N. We prefer to retain a file copy of photos or illustrations that are published.
 If you must have your photos or other materials returned, indicate this at the time of submission.
-Label all photos, disks, or other materials with your name, address, phone, and/or e-mail address.
-Articles and disks generally are not returned, whether used or unused.
+Label all print photos, disks, or other hard materials with your name, address, phone, and/or e-mail address.
 Never send originals or the only existing copy of your article, photos, or other materials.
-Send only duplicates.
+Digital text and photos are preferred.

 Payment